-2. Compensated Absences
+Compensated Absences

 The Town has a policy for the accumulation of sick pay up to certain limits.
 Vacation pay is accumulated from commencement of employment and may be used after six months of employment.
-Sick pay may be accumulated to a maximum of 120 days.
-Vacation pay may be accumulated up to 15 days.
+Sick pay may be accumulated to a maximum of 120 days, but will be forfeited upon termination.
+Vacation pay may be accumulated up to 15 days and accrued vacation will be paid upon termination.
 The Town also accumulates compensatory leave which must be used or paid within 30 days.
-The estimated liability for accrued leave for Proprietary Fund employees is recorded on the proprietary funds; the estimated liability for General Fund employees is recorded in the governmental activities column in the government-wide financial statements.
+No significant liability for compensated absences existed at December 31, 2015.